Piri Piri chicken recipe that delivers crispy and moist chicken with an addictive garlicky and spicy sauce.

 Grilled Piri Piri Chicken

-If you make this Grilled Piri Piri Chicken please come back and leave me a comment below with your feedback.
+If you make this Grilled Piri Piri Chicken recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
-You can also keep up with my food exploits as well as original recipes!
-You can find me on Instagram, Facebook, Twitter, and Pinterest.

-Dope beats, fresh eats, best life.
-Enjoy this addictive Grilled Piri Piri chicken during the summer grilling season.
+Enjoy this addictive Grilled Piri Piri chicken with a simple roasted broccoli during the summer grilling season.

 - 1 baby chicken or Cornish hen